-Major universities have reported seeing a record number of students in their mental health clinic and counseling centers over the past few years, some so flooded they’re don’t know how to manage the constant influx.
+Even before the pandemic, major universities reported a record number of students in their mental health clinic and counseling centers over the past few years, some so flooded they don’t know how to manage the constant influx.

 So let me ask again, are we done yet?

-Our kids, that’s who.
-And at their tender age they’re too mentally ill-equipped to express that to parents and teachers, or even begin to admit they need help.
-So they end up drinking, or self-medicating with antidepressants or stimulants (Did you know it’s become the ‘thing’ now to have ADHD medicine prescribed to you?)
+Our teens, that’s who.
+But at their tender age, they’re too mentally ill-equipped to express that to parents and teachers or even begin to admit that they need help.
+So they end up drinking or self-medicating with antidepressants or stimulants.
+(Did you know it’s become the ‘thing’ now to have ADHD medicine prescribed to you?)
 And sadly, some end up doing the one thing they know will make it stop.
 They will stop it themselves.

-We saw this recently when a young boy (only a sophomore) from Corona Del Mar High School in California committed suicide, and according to a now viral letter written by the high school principal of a neighboring school, a suicide note left alleging school pressures led to his death has given pause to the entire community, including school leaders and parents.
+We saw this recently when a young boy (only a sophomore) from Corona Del Mar High School in California died by suicide, and according to a now-viral letter written by the high school principal of a neighboring school, a suicide note left alleging school pressures led to his death has given pause to the entire community, including school leaders and parents.

 Even the very heartbroken principal Dr. Sean Boulton, who we are to assume has spent decades in education and around teens, asked in his letter, “How did we get here?”
 He also admits to a school system and its teachers simply following along with “college admissions that went into hyperdrive” and I can hardly blame him, or any of the other school districts in this whole country for doing the same thing.

 And yet still we are left asking, how did we get here?”